-For FY 2009 Occupant Protection project descriptions, see below:
+For FY 2010 Occupant Protection project descriptions, see below:

-- Staff salaries, including the Occupant Protection Coordinator, the Accounting Specialist and the Corporate Outreach Coordinator - Corporate outreach materials - Occupant Protection materials, including seat belt and child restraint brochures - Paid media to support the tween seat belt campaign - CIOT enforcement and paid media to support a mini-mobilization in February 2009 - Outreach for the tween population in Sussex County
+- Staff salaries, including the Occupant Protection Coordinator, the Accounting Specialist, the Law Enforcement Liaison and the Corporate Outreach Coordinator - Corporate outreach materials - Occupant Protection materials, including seat belt and child restraint brochures - Paid media to support the tween seat belt campaign - CIOT enforcement and paid media to support a mini-mobilization in February 2010 - Outreach and awareness for the tween population on seat belt issues

-Delaware State Police New Castle County Police Department Wilmington Police Department Seaford Police Department Newark Police Department Middletown Police Department Georgetown Police Department Dover Police Department Overtime enforcement (saturation patrols and checkpoints) to arrest violators of the state's child restraint and seat belt laws on days of the week and times of the day when crashes have occurred that involve unrestrained motorists.
+Delaware State Police New Castle County Police Department Wilmington Police Department Newark Police Department Middletown Police Department Georgetown Police Department Dover Police Department

+• Overtime enforcement (saturation patrols and checkpoints) to arrest violators of the state's seat belt laws on days of the week and times of the day when crashes have occurred that involve unrestrained motorists.
 Officers will be directed to conduct enforcement at locations where a high incidence of crashes have occurred that involve unrestrained motorists.

 - Support Click it or Ticket campaign in New Castle County by conducting presentations in low seat belt use areas.
-Work with schools, agencies, and business to increase seat belt use. - Conduct educational programs, after school/youth sports/4H programs and programs via other partners to increase seat belt use among the tween population. - Coordinate the GDL Parent Orientation Program to teens and parents in NCCo - Utilize the Buckle Up stencil to encourage motorists in NCCo to use their seat belts - Support efforts to train more CPS technicians at CPS Technician courses held in New Castle County.
-Assist as necessary at car seat checks.
-Assist current technicians with recertification.
-Assist with the promotion of CPSAW.
+Work with schools, agencies, and businesses to increase seat belt use through public awareness activities. - Conduct educational programs, after school/youth sports/4H programs and programs via other partners to increase seat belt use among the tween population. - Coordinate GDL Parent Orientation Program presentation for teens and parents in NCCo. - Utilize the Buckle Up stencil to encourage motorists in NCCo to use their seat belts.

 - Support Click it or Ticket campaign in Kent and Sussex Counties by conducting presentations in low seat belt use areas.
-Work with schools, agencies, and business to increase seat belt use. - Conduct educational programs, after school/youth sports/4H programs and programs via other partners to increase seat belt use among the tween population. - Coordinate the GDL Parent Orientation Program to teens and parents in Kent and Sussex County - Utilize the Buckle Up stencil to encourage motorists in Kent and Sussex County to use their seat belts - Support efforts to train more CPS technicians at CPS Technician courses held in Kent or Sussex County.
-Assist as necessary at car seat checks.
-Assist current technicians with recertification.
-Assist with the promotion of CPSAW.
+Work with schools, agencies, and businesses to increase seat belt use. - Coordinate GDL Parent Orientation Program presentation for teens and parents in Kent and Sussex County. - Utilize the Buckle Up stencil to encourage motorists in Kent and Sussex County to use their seat belts. - Develop a community-based program for teenagers ages 16-24 in an effort to increase seatbelt use. - Partner with the Delaware Business, Industry and Education Alliance's "What in the World" program to bring education and awareness about seat belt safety to middle and high school students.